sharetribe/ftw-daily/docs/search-filters.md

 Next we'll guide you through the steps of adding a _capacity_ filter to the marketplace.

 First step for adding a new filter is to make sure that the data being used for filtering is saved in the listing's `publicData` attribute.
-This can be done by modifying the `EditListingWizard`.
+On how to achieve this, please refer to the [documentation on extending the listing data model](./extend-listing.md).
 Another aspect in search filters is that the public data needs to be indexed in the API.
 This is currently achieved with a manual operation done by the Sharetribe support.
 Once a public data attribute is added to the listings and the data attribute is indexed, the listing searches can be filtered by that attribute by adding a query parameter that consists of a preceding "pub\_" and the attribute name, so for the _capacity_ attribute the parameter would be "pub_capacity".

+Further reading on public data can be found in the [extended data documentation](./extended-data.md).

 ### Common changes